utenadev/llm-talktable/README.md

 # Use a different configuration file
 python main.py --config my_other_config.yaml

+# Output prompts to the console (--show-prompt, default is false)
+python main.py --show-prompt

+# Output a summary to the console after the conversation ends (--show-summary, default is false)
+# Does not create a summary for each conversation turn, aggregates the content at the end.
+python main.py --show-summary
 ```

 After execution, the conversation content will be recorded in `logs/conversation.db`.